kyma-project/community-modules/docs/README.md

 ## Overview

-The community modules are modules provided by the Kyma community and can be installed alongside the managed modules.
-They are not automatically updated or maintained, but they can be used to enhance your Kyma experience with additional features and capabilities.
+Community modules are modules provided by the Kyma community.
+Use them to enhance your Kyma experience with additional features and capabilities.
+You can install community modules alongside managed modules.
+Unlike managed modules, community modules aren't automatically updated or maintained.

 ## Quick Install